emanuelepicas/Linux/installationGuides/howToAddSshKeyToPreventLoginOnRepo.md

 $cat id_ed25519
 ```

-copy andd paste the output into the form of GitHub.
+Copy andd paste the output into the form of the GitHub setting keys page.

 From now on, when you clone the a repo with ssh key option, you are able to log without credentials thanks to ssh key previous configurated.